 Case in point

-You do not have set consequences for non-compliance
+You don't have set consequences for non-compliance

 If there is nobody in charge of enforcing the policy, then employees may be lax in their habits.